onyx-platform/onyx/doc/design/masterless.md

 **Job Addition**

 If a job is submitted while this scheduler is running, the entire cluster will be rebalanced.
 This will result in *at least one* peer changing jobs to rebalance the cluster.
+For example, if job A has all 100 peers executing its task, and job B is submitted, 50 peers will move from job A to job B.

 **Job Removal**

 If a job is completed or otherwise cancelled while this scheduler is running, the entire cluster will be rebalanced.
 This will result in *at least one* peer changing jobs to rebalance the cluster.
+For example, if job A, B, and C had 20 peers executing each of its tasks (60 peers total), and job C finished, job A would gain 10 peers, and job B would gain 10 peers.

 ##### Round Robin Rebalancing Strategy